 The Rosarito Beach Hotel holds many dear memories in my heart.
-My grandfather and uncles used to love to fish so we would often come down here to spend the weekend.
+My grandfather and uncles love to fish so our family would often come to spend the weekend.
 One of my youngest memories was when I was about 3 years old.
 We were staying at the hotel over Christmas break and my uncle had gone digging for clams.
 He came back with the biggest clam I had ever seen (even to this day).

 It has changed since my childhoods weekend stays.
 Now, the Rosarito Beach Hotel is more like a beautiful resort.
 Originally opened in 1925 as a lodge, this iconic hotel has not only expanded their grounds to include multiple pools, towers of beautiful rooms, and a quaint spa, but they are responsible for the growth and expansion of all of Rosarito.